iKamper Skycamp 4X

 The mattress is made from dense foam, which although thinner than some mattresses, we still found really comfortable.

 The entrance has a handy rain/sun mini awning which quickly extends with steel supports.
 This connects to the optional iKamper Annexe Room which offers a full room for shelter from the wind and rain.
 Also available is a large awning.
-Both of these connect to the iKamper above the entrance so the tent is still accessible from underneath.
-We didn’t need these this time, but we’ll take a look at them soon.

 With vents on three sides and the roof, ventilation is superb.
 Like hiking tents, iKamper also offer an optional mesh tent that can be used with or without the rain fly – the perfect solution for tropical nights.